marcellozaniboni/sonqui/README.md

 * W3.CSS by W3Schools

 ## How to build
-Follow the guides online and install Java, Android Studio (with SDK Platforms for Android 8.0 / API Level 26 and Android 9.0 / API Level 28) and Apache Cordova.
+Follow the guides online and install Java, Android Studio (with SDK Platforms for Android 8.0 / API Level 26 and Android 9.0 / API Level 28), Gradle, Node.js, npm and Apache Cordova.
 Then create the project directory:

 ```
 cordova create sonqui net.marcellozaniboni.sonqui "sonqui"